 Which spots you cannot go by Japan Railway trains?

 Please see the map above again.
-I put most of popular spots in Tokyo on the map.
-They are shown by the icon of camera, shrine and shopping bag.
+I put most of popular spots in Tokyo in the map.
 As I mentioned to you, most of spots are located along Yamanote line, like Akihabara, Shibuya, Harajuku, Shinjuku and Ueno park.
 Imperial Palace is a bit away from Tokyo station.
 But it is still within walking distance (appx 10-15 mintes from Tokyo station).
 Tokyo Tower can be accessed from Hamamatsucho station on Yamanote line and Keihin Tohoku line.
 It is 15 minutes walk away.
 But these following spots are not accessible from Japan Railways’ stations:

 The station that has very similar name, “Asakusabashi” is on Chuo-Sobu line.
 But this station is not located in Asakusa.
-You need to take Subway.
-Please see the details at the post, How to access to Asakusa.
+You have to take Subway.
+Please see the post below to find the detailed information:

 Roppongi is located in south part of downtown Tokyo.
-It is not accessible by Japan Railways.
-Take Tokyo Metro subway Marunouchi line from Tokyo station to Kasumigaseki and transfer to Hibiya line to Roppongi.
-The fare is around 160 yen and takes 15 minutes.
-If you access from Shinjuku, take Toei subway Oedo line to Roppongi.
-The fare is around 210 yen and take 10-15 minutes.
+It is not accessible by JR. Take Tokyo Metro Hibiya line from Yurakucho station to Roppongi.
+You also can take Hibiya line to Roppongi from Ebisu.
+The fare is around 200 yen and take 10-15 minutes.

-It is near Roppongi and not accessible by Japan Railways either.
+It is near Roppongi and not accessible by JR either.

-You can walk from Shinbashi statin.
+You can walk from Shimbashi statin.
 But it is 20 minutes away.
 I recommend you to take Toei subway Oedo line.
 The market is located just above Oedo line Tuskiji Market station.
 You can take Oedo line from Shinjuku.
-The fare is around 260 yen and take 20 minutes.
+The fare is around 250 yen and take 20 minutes.
 If you access from Tokyo station, take Yamanote line or Keihin Tohoku line to Hamamatsucho and transfer to Daimon station on Toei subway Oedo line.
-The fare is 170 yen for subway and take 20 mintues altogether.
+Daimon and Hamamatsucho are same location.
+The fare is around 200 yen for subway and take 20 mintues altogether.

-As you have seen, you may need to take subway even if you use Japan Rail Pass.
+As you have seen, you may have to take subway even if you use JR Pass.
 The single fare is not expensive.
-But you can buy one day pass at 710 yen for Tokyo Metro and 1000 yen for both Tokyo Metro and Toei subway lines.
-There are two subway companies in Tokyo.
-So if you have a plan to visit several place that cannot be accessed by Japan Railway, I recommend you to buy
+But you can buy 24 hours pass at 800 yen for Tokyo Metro and Toei subway lines.